stickymongoose/geeksort/README.md

 You want the cutting edge.
 Or maybe you want to help push the edge further.
 Well, brave traveler, you're going to need to get source.

 0. You'll need Python 3.6.4...ish to run GeekSort from source.
-For Windows folks, get it [here](https://www.python.org/downloads/) For Mac Folks... [here?](https://www.python.org/downloads/mac-osx/), unless it's installed already...
+* For Windows folks, get it [here](https://www.python.org/downloads/)
+* For Mac Folks... [here?](https://www.python.org/downloads/mac-osx/), unless it's installed already...
-For Linux Users, run your appropriate package getter to get the latest version, break your kernel, and have to reinstall ;)
+* For Linux Users, run your appropriate package getter to get the latest version.

+0. Create a BitBucket account [here](https://bitbucket.org/account/signup/) or [log in](https://bitbucket.org/account/signin/)

 1. **Create a directory** to work out of.
 Say, Desktop/geeksort

-2. Click the plus (+) to the left and Click **Clone This Repository** and copy the link.
+2. Click the plus (+) on the leftmost toolbar of Bitbucket and Click **Clone This Repository** and copy the link.
+[Plus Location](web/sidepanel.png)

 3. Open up **a command window** in the directory you just made.